Vayres, Gironde: History

 Vayres has been inhabited since antiquity.
 It was located on the Roman road that connected Burdigala, now Bordeaux to Vesunna, now Périgueux.
 At the time it was a camp and market but gradually developed due to its location on a rocky outcrop overlooking the confluence between the Gestas and the Dordogne on which the castle was built.
 Vayres was a Barony, then a Marquisat where the Seigneurs were rich and powerful.
-The first written records of the Seigneurs of Vayres were the statements of various donations (Frenchs: états de donations diverses), written between 1060 to 1086.
+The first written records of the Seigneurs of Vayres were the statements of various donations (Frenchs: états de donations diverses), written between 1060 and 1086.
 In the 11th century the Seigneurs from the Gombaud family owned Vayres and Lesparre-Médoc.
 An archbishop of Bordeaux also had this name at the end of the 10th century.
 During the French Revolution the parish of Saint-Jean de Vayres became the commune of Vayres.